NCAS-CMS/cf-python/docs/source/tutorial.rst

 construct.
-The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case thay can be explicitly provided via their construct keys.
+The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case they can be explicitly provided via their construct keys.
 In any case, the data axes may be set at any time with the `~Field.set_data_axes` method of the field construct.